alx9r/StructuredResource/Docs/guidelines.md

 **Reason**

-The name `Ensure` should only be used to specify whether a resource is present or absent because that is its customary meaning in PowerShell DSC.  `Ensure` is of type `[Ensure]` so that it can only take the values `Present` and `Absent`.  `Ensure` is the second positional argument to support readability at call sites (e.g. `Invoke-ProcessResource Test Absent`).  `Ensure` has default value `Present` because omitting `Ensure` should cause the resource to ensure presence.
+The name `Ensure` should only be used to specify whether a resource is present or absent because that is its customary meaning in PowerShell DSC.  `Ensure` is of type `[Ensure]` so that it can only take the values `Present` and `Absent`.  `Ensure` is the second positional argument to support readability at call sites (e.g. `Invoke-Resource Test Absent`).  `Ensure` has default value `Present` because omitting `Ensure` should cause the resource to ensure presence.

 ### [x] PR.6: No public resource parameters bind to pipeline value.